webdriverio-community/wdio-html-reporter/README.md

 # wdio-html-reporter
 A reporter for webdriver.io which generates a HTML report.

+New Feature: adds support for creating pdf file from html report

 Compatible with webdriverio version 6, with a typescript type file.